sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6800 - document-type-settings/1000 - fingerprint-mode.md

 ## Portfolio fingerprints

-When using fingerprints for segmenting portfolio files into documents, Sensible ignores the document types' fingerprint mode setting.
-Sensible must find 100% of all matches in all tests to segment a document.
+When using fingerprints for segmenting portfolio files into documents, Sensible ignores the document type's fingerprint mode setting.